vancouvercodingschool/code-102-guide/curriculum/class-02/facilitator/README.md

 ## Preparation
 1. Review the [Reading Assignment](../DISCUSSION.md), and the linked resources
 1. Work through the Computer Setup Guide (linked from the Lab) on your own computer, so you understand the steps, and where people might get hung up.
+1. If you aren't on Windows, install a [Win10 Virtual Machine](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/) so you can help people through the Windows installation process.
+This works well enough with free VirtualBox (a VM manager), which can be installed on macOS with `brew cask install virtualbox`.

 ## Lecture Main Topics & Overall Flow
 See [Slide Deck](https://docs.google.com/presentation/d/1A5HceeyBY6iZ-yEidix8lI2JLQViYxFbNK8Ij2UWgHs/edit), review presenter notes.